BLOGS BY TOPIC

-We then take a digression to look at using Power Query to transform data before loading it:
+We then take a digression to look at using Query Editor (formerly known as Power Query) to transform data before loading it:

-Power Query is pretty much exactly the same for both courses.
+Query Editor is pretty much exactly the same for both courses.

 Nearly all of the rest of the Excel course - about half of it in total - is then spent on creating DAX calculated columns and calculated fields (sometimes called measures), creating expressions like this: